janamejaya/ACDC/README.md

 2. step1 - Generate scripts for generating pair alignments of each sequence with every sequence in the dataset.
 Run these scripts to generate the actual pair alignments.

-3. step2 - Prune alignment data generated in step 1 so it can be used for sequence classification via community detection.
+3. step2 - Prune and transform alignment features generated in step 1 so the data is ready to be used for sequence classification via community detection.